Technical vs Fundamental Analysis in Forex

 Conclusion

-In the world of Forex trading, choosing between Technical Analysis and Fundamental Analysis depends on your trading style, goals, and level of expertise.
+In the world of Forex trading, choosing between technical vs fundamental analysis depends on your trading style, goals, and level of expertise.
 Technical analysis can help traders to identify short-term trading opportunities, while fundamental analysis can help traders to identify long-term trends in the currency market.

 The best approach to forex trading for you will depend on your individual trading style, risk tolerance, and time horizon.
 If you are a beginner, it is important to start by learning the basics of both technical and fundamental analysis.